 However, with meticulous circadian rhythm control using supplementation, light therapy and consistent nutrition and training, you can shift your optimal training time greatly and you can achieve comparable results when training in the morning compared to training later in the day.

 The exception to the rule

 If you have a job that is particularly stressful, it may be better to train during lunch than after work.
-Mental stress, such as very high responsibility or long commuting and physical stress, such as manual labor or simply working long hours, takes its toll on the body.
+Mental stress, such as very high responsibility or long commuting and physical stress, such as manual labor, can take its toll on the body.
 The fatigue from work may then offset the benefits of the optimal physical state later in the day.
 At least one study shows that in shift workers peak performance occurs before work, followed by lunch, followed by after work.
 So if your work is particularly fatiguing, it may be best to schedule all your training sessions before work or during lunch.
-Don’t forget to take a pre-workout.
-Training in the early morning before going to work will take some getting used to.
+Note that this particularly holds for physical fatigue, not necessarily mental fatigue.

 Not many people think about when the best time to train is.
 Even fewer have the discipline to schedule their training sessions when they are biologically primed for maximum performance.
 It’s a shame to put in countless hours in the gym at a time when your body is not in top gear and can’t recover optimally from the training.
 By following this guide you can optimize your training schedule and fast-track your gains.
 All without training more or changing your diet.

 Of course training in the first place is more important than when you train, so if your schedule prevents you from training in the afternoon, getting in your workouts whenever you can is priority number one.
 If you’re a natural morning person, this may work perfectly well for you.